-Authentic Ancient Gold Coins for Sale
+Ancient Roman, Byzantine and Medieval Gold Coins for Sale

 Each has brilliant gold tone, although these images reflect varying hues.
 Very difficult to capture the true brilliant color of these!